osamaasifoak/osamaasifoak.github.io/README.md

 ### Areas of Expertise
 * Extensive knowledge about mobile app development.
 This includes the whole process, from the first line of code to publishing in the store(s)
-* Good knowledge of Flutter and React-Native
+* Good knowledge of Flutter, Flutter Web, and React-Native
-* Proficiency with state management tools like Provider, Bloc and Redux, Redux Thunk, and Hooks.
+* Proficiency with state management tools like Provider, Riverpod, Bloc, Redux, Redux Thunk, and Hooks.
+* Proficiency with navigation libraries like Go-Router and React-Navigation.
+* Proficiency with code generation tools like Json Annotation and Freezed.
-* Proficiency with writing automated tests in Flutter, JUnit, Espresso, Mocha, Jest, etc.
+* Proficiency with writing automated tests in Flutter, Mocktail, Espresso, Mocha, Jest, etc.
 * Proficiency with RESTful APIs and mobile libraries for networking, specifically Dio, Axios, HTTP.
 * Experience with profiling and debugging mobile applications
 * Strong knowledge of architectural patterns MVC, MVVM, and Clean Architecture—and the ability to choose the best solution for the app